MicrosoftDocs/visualstudio-docs/docs/debugger/walkthrough-debugging-a-windows-form.md

 ---
 title: "Debugging a Windows Form | Microsoft Docs"
 description: Follow a walkthrough to see how to create and debug a Windows Form, a common managed application.
-You can use C#, Visual Basic, C++, or F#.
+You can use C#, Visual Basic, or C++.

 ms.date: "11/04/2016"
 ms.topic: "conceptual"
 dev_langs:
   - "CSharp"
   - "VB"
-  - "FSharp"
   - "C++"
 helpviewer_keywords:
   - "debugging [Visual Studio], walkthroughs"